konacurrents/SemanticMarkerAPI/README.md

 <img src="images/SMTiers.png" width=400>

-Tier II and Tier III use the Semantic Marker&trade; Registry (ie. database) requiring a user account.
+Tier II and Tier III use the Semantic Marker&reg; Registry (ie. database) requiring a user account.
 This is anchored by a unique UUID for that user.

 ## Photo Avatar

-In addition to valuable IoT message addresses contained in the <b>Semantic Marker&trade;</b> - we add a user specified graphic photo image, your <b>Photo Avatar</b>, embedded inside.
+In addition to valuable IoT message addresses contained in the <b>Semantic Marker&reg;</b> - we add a user specified graphic photo image, your <b>Photo Avatar</b>, embedded inside.
 This helps the user distinguish among [potentially 1000's](https://SemanticMarker.org/vision/Avatars.png) of these new optical vision markers (maybe stored in your photo album).
-The human eye can pick out different <b>Avatars</b> faster than decoding with our Semantic Marker&trade; scanners.
+The human eye can pick out different <b>Avatars</b> faster than decoding with our Semantic Marker&reg; scanners.

-This <b>Photo Avatar</b> is an important feature of Semantic Marker&trade; and shown as this process:
+This <b>Photo Avatar</b> is an important feature of Semantic Marker&reg; and shown as this process:
 ![SMPlusAvatar](images/SMAdd.png)
-This SMART Button [Semantic Marker&trade; address](https://semanticmarker.org/bot/smart?uuid=QHmwUurxC3&flow=1674517131429) still requires user supplied security credentials to run in their environment.
+This SMART Button [Semantic Marker&reg; address](https://semanticmarker.org/bot/smart?uuid=QHmwUurxC3&flow=1674517131429) still requires user supplied security credentials to run in their environment.

 ### Each of the Three Tiers are described below.